São Paulo Railway Company: Construction

 Daniel Fox's proposal for the railway line from Santos to Jundiaí including the incline system was approved by Brunlees and the São Paulo Railway Company (SPR) was established to build the railway system and operate it for 90 years.
 Since the capital of the company was mainly British also the official company name was in English, not Portuguese.
 The railway company contracted with Robert Sharpe & Sons to acquire the land, execute the works and supply all rolling stock and plant.

-Construction on the 20 km long adhesion railway Santos – Piaçaguera began on 15 March 1860 and on the incline system in the year 1861.
+Construction on the 20 km long adhesion railway Santos – Piaçaguera began on 15 March 1860 and on the incline system in 1861.

 The road was constructed without explosives since it was felt that the slopes were very unstable.
 The rock was excavated only with plug and feathers.
 Embankments of 3 to 20 m in height were constructed to protect the tracks from the frequent torrential rains in the area, which used about 230000 m3 rocks.
 The line did not have any tunnels.

 In spite of all the difficulties, the construction finished 10 months ahead of the date specified in the contract, which was eight years.
-The São Paulo Railway was opened on 1867-02-16.
+The São Paulo Railway was opened on 16 February 1867.